 • There are no minimum or maximum length requirements — The only requirement is that each entry should be a stand-alone story unless you are submitting an episode for the series category.
 If you are submitting a film, it must be complete or else you will be disqualified.
 This means that you must finish your machinima.
 If it is not completed, then back out and re-enter it next season.

 • You can enter up to 5 machinimas.
-We are now two entries per category, however you will get one award for your collective works.
-This means if you enter two music videos, and they both would receive an award, you will only get the highest placed award for both entries.
+We are now allowing two entries per category; however, you will get one award for your collective works.
+This means if you enter two music videos and they both receive an award, you will only get the highest placed award for both entries.

 • Language and Subtitles — SimsFilmFest is a gathering of The Sims machinimators from around the world, that is what makes the festival as popular as it is.
 Although we do not require English subtitles from foreign entries, it is advantageous to have them since the festival is predominantly attended by English speaking viewers.
 Machinimas in other languages are eligible for the SimsFilmFest award for Foreign Film.